 John Muir Health developed a plan to leverage the Health Catalyst® Analytics Platform, including the Late-Binding™ Data Warehouse and broad suite of analytics applications, to develop an automated process for physician compensation.
 Physician compensation experts, business leaders, and data analysts worked together to develop a shared understanding of the various physician compensation scenarios.
 The analysts, along with data architects, used the analytics platform to fully automate calculating physician compensation, making the compensation process transparent for both physicians and leaders.

 The plan created efficiencies in time and effort across multiple domains and produced software to automate future work.
-The benefits included:

 The ability to recruit and retain highly skilled providers is critical to health systems’ success, especially in competitive environments.
 As healthcare reimbursement continues to move to value-based reimbursement, many organizations face challenges in designing a meaningful, transparent physician compensation strategy that supports moving away from productivity-based compensation.
 While productivity is still a part of physician compensation plans, numerous healthcare organizations are adjusting physician compensation models to include performance goals intended to incentivize practices that improve population health and patient engagement, and lower per capita costs.4 A physician compensation approach commonly used includes a base salary and productivity incentives, coupled with additional compensation opportunities for achieving quality and service goals.